-The authors gratefully acknowledge the work of the WRF modeling community, the European Centre for Medium-Range Weather Forecast for the reanalysis data ERA-Interim, the contributors to the EURO-CORDEX projects used in this study, the ECA&D group for the E-OBS data set and Warscher et al. (2019) for providing the WRF simulation data.
+Acknowledgements.
+The authors gratefully acknowledge the work of the WRF modeling community, the European Centre for Medium-Range Weather Forecasts for the reanalysis data ERAInterim, the contributors to the EURO-CORDEX projects used in this study, the ECA&D group for the E-OBS data set, and Warscher et al. (2019) for providing the WRF simulation data.
 Big thanks go to Gerhard Smiatek for his support.
+Moreover, many thanks to the anonymous reviewers for their valuable feedback and comments.

+Financial support.
 This work is funded by the ClimXtreme project of the BMBF (German Federal Ministry of Education and Research) under grant "Förderkennzeichen 01LP1903J".